 You also need to ensure your resume is optimized for applicant tracking systems which most employers use today.

-Whenever employers pick up a resume, their eyes and mind are instantly searching for one thing: a reason to continue reading!
+Whenever employers pick up a resume, their eyes and mind are instantly searching for one thing: a reason to continue reading.
+In fact, they have a checklist of things they want to see at the ready.
 Some job seekers try to focus on creative language and clever content to spark interest, but that can be distracting.

-Average hiring managers and recruiters won’t be swayed by fluff or flourish.
-Instead, they’re looking for potential value for the company.
-So, if your summary manages to capture their interest, you still need the rest of the resume to convince them that you’re the right candidate for the job.
+Average hiring managers and recruiters won’t be swayed by fluff.
+Instead, they're looking for potential value for the company.
+So, if your summary manages to capture their interest, you still need the rest of the resume to convince them that you’re the right candidate.

 To achieve that objective, you need to craft a narrative that properly explains the value that you can bring to the position.
 Why?
 Because it is all about value.